The Louisiana Port Industry : Spotlight

 Krisha CanlasLauren Kania

-Krisha Canlas - Project Manager Lauren Kania - Junior Editor
+Krisha Canlas - Project Manager Lauren Kania - Editor

 The Louisiana port industry is an undeniable economic powerhouse.
 We take a closer look at this prominent industry and how it’s truly driving the nation’s economy.